-Note: This DID remove all of my local MySql databases, which was OK with me, but if that’s a problem for you, back those up first.
+Note: This removed all of my local MySQL databases, which was OK with me, but if that’s a problem for you, back those up first.

 First is support for Autosave and background saving.
 Gone are the horrors of losing hours of editing due to a crash or waiting seemingly endless minutes while a large image is being saved.
 This change alone is worth upgrading for anyone who uses Photoshop every day.